 Here is the video we had running at our booth at the 2017 Automated Vehicles Symposium (AVS), which demonstrates the ability of GeigerCruizer™ imaging the furthest and at the highest resolution of any ADAS LiDAR.
-The video contains point clouds collected and processed in real-time from the GeigerCruizer as it was driven in the vicinity of our headquarter in Cranbury NJ.
+The video contains point clouds collected and processed in real-time from the GeigerCruizer Demo System as it was driven in the vicinity of our headquarters in Cranbury NJ.
 Objects are detected beyond 300 meters and at reflectances of 10%, with angular resolutions to 1 mrad.
 In addition, imaging is shown in inclement weather conditions, such as snow and fog, as well as through obscurants such as water and dirt on the GeigerCruizer’s window.

 During the 2017 Automated Vehicles Symposium (AVS) on July 12th, Sam Wilton, who manages LiDAR research, gave a presentation enttitled, “GeigerCruizer™: The eye-safe, scalable 250 meter automotive LiDAR.”
 Sam highlighted the advantages of Geiger-mode LiDAR for highway driving.
 These benefits include long range, high resolution imaging at high frame rate.
 The presentation incorporated videos of point clouds being generated in real-time while driving.
 He also showed point clouds taken in rain, snow, and fog.
 The resolution and distance capabilities he presented are unmatched in the industry.